Dictum-SM/state/README.md

 ## Misc
 For Ansible each resource must be written in a playbook with two plays that can be called by a common delete and apply variable.
-Therefore, every playbook should be written to execute one of two plays with a common agreed upon variable where one play performs an apply operation and the second play performs the inverse operation that will completely revert the changes of the apply play.
+Therefore, every playbook should be written to execute one of two plays with a common agreed upon variable (operation) where one play performs an apply operation (operation=apply) and the second play performs the inverse operation (operation=delete) that will completely revert the changes of the apply play.